A passing out parade with a difference the first all female Garda Síochána graduation in the history of the force.

 Minister of State at the Department of Justice Nuala Fennell, who also has special responsibility for Women’s Affairs and Family Law Reform, inspected the 22 Gardaí at the passing out parade.

-Among those taking part in the passing out parade was reigning Rose of Tralee Brenda Hyland.
+Among those taking part in the passing out parade was the reigning Rose of Tralee Brenda Hyland.
 A native of Ardfinnan in County Tipperary, she will be posted to work in Garda Headquarters in the Phoenix Park, Dublin.

 Brenda Hyland says she is keen to make a success of her time in An Garda Síochána.